thinkjs/www.thinkjs.org/view/en/doc/2.0/deploy.md

 }
 ```

-Modify the `cwd` config value into the pratical project path, then use the following command to start/restart the service in the project directory.
+Modify the `cwd` config value into the real project path, then use the following command to start/restart the service in the project directory.

 ```sh